ndrewtl/airspace-jekyll/_posts/2018-11-26-earth-engine.md

 <a name="calculate"></a>

-## 7. Calculate forest cover change over time in specific locations
+## 7. Calculate total forest cover gain and loss in specific locations

 <a name="export"></a>